At Luddenham School we recognise that every child is a unique individual. Our mission statement is "Every Child Can Achieve."

 Mrs Friar & Mrs Gray - Cross School Interventions

-Mr Wise is responsible for the operation of the Special Educational Needs and Disability (SEND) Policy and co-ordination of specific provision made to support individual children with SEND.
-He works with staff to monitor the child’s progress and plan further interventions where progress is slower than expected.
-He regularly has contact with a wide range of external agencies that are able to give more specialised advice.
+Mrs Mannings is responsible for the operation of the Special Educational Needs and Disability (SEND) Policy and co-ordination of specific provision made to support individual children with SEND.
+She works with staff to monitor the child’s progress and plan further interventions where progress is slower than expected.
+She regularly has contact with a wide range of external agencies that are able to give more specialised advice.

-As not all need are identified through the study of attainment data, Mr Wise has deployed multiple documents all with the aim of identify the needs of children as early as possible as to better support them.
+As not all needs are identified through the study of attainment data, Mrs Manning has deployed multiple documents all with the aim of identify the needs of children as early as possible so as to better support them.

 Other responsibilities can be seen in the new Special Educational Needs Code of Practice.
 Please be aware that this is the most current Code of Practice which the Department for Education have launched in June 2014.
-If you have any concerns regarding SEN matters do not hesitate to discuss these with Mr Wise.
+If you have any concerns regarding SEN matters do not hesitate to discuss these with Mrs Mannings.

 How does Luddenham know if a child needs extra help?